Pan American Bank: History

 Pan American Bank & Trust was established in 1995 and was acquired by American Bancorp. of Illinois, Inc. in 2007.

 Pan American Bank & Trust has been designated as a Community Development Financial Institution (“CDFI”).
 This designation means that Pan American Bank & Trust has been recognized by the Community Development Financial Institution Fund, administered through the U.S. Department of Treasury, as being committed to the goals of economic development, affordable housing, and community development financial services.
 In recognition of its commitment to these goals, Pan American Bank & Trust has received an award from the CDFI Fund in the years 2008 through 2014.

 Growth

 Since 2007 the bank's total assets have increased from $33 million to $316 million.
 In 2007, the bank held $229,000 in deposits from states and political subdivisions, but as of June 30, 2014 it held $49 million, or 20% of total deposits.

 Pan American Bank & Trust acquired the $49 million Bank of Palatine in September 2014.
-At the time, Chairman and Co-Chief Executive Officer Nicholas S. Giuliano said: “We are excited to partner with a bank that has such a long history of building strong relationships in serving its customers and the Palatine community.
-This merger provides us the opportunity to expand our high level of service to clients throughout the northwest suburbs.”

 Pan American Bank & Trust was selected by the nationally renowned industry publication, American Banker, as one of the Best Banks To Work For in 2018 nationwide.